Spring and Autumn Period — Era of Great Philosophers and Intense Contention over Hegemony

 -

-King of Zhou was still the honorable monarch in the name; no matter how strong and powerful, other lords wouldn’t announce themselves as kings.
+The King of Zhou retained the honorable title of monarch in name, and no matter how powerful other lords became, they refrained from declaring themselves as kings.

 -

-But most of the lords had already stopped paying tributes to the kings of Zhou, who now were political puppets for powerful overlords.
+However, the majority of the lords had already ceased paying tributes to the Kings of Zhou, who had become political puppets of powerful overlords.

 -